Nonsurplused/AATL/Docs/AATL/Data_Readme.txt

  - Added missing elf skull in data to esp.
  - Renamed several misc items.
  - Fixed the file tree and renamed several items.

+0.2br1
+ - Added Akaviri Warblade.
+ - Renamed all IDs to AATL from ATL.
+ - Minor script edits.
+ - Corrected ID for Shal's Lucky Liquor.

 ===============
  Meet the Team